generalworksinc/simple-rust-bundler/README.md

-# Tauri Bundler
+# rust Bundler

 Wrap Rust executables in OS-specific app bundles.

 ## About

+This is a fork of the tauri-bundler(https://github.com/tauri-apps/tauri/tree/dev/tooling/bundler)
-This is a fork of the awesome [cargo-bundle](https://github.com/burtonageo/cargo-bundle), turned into a library used by the [Tauri CLI](../cli).
+> tauri-bunder is a fork of the awesome [cargo-bundle](https://github.com/burtonageo/cargo-bundle), turned into a library used by the [Tauri CLI](../cli).

 ## Configuration

-Tauri automatically loads configurations from the `tauri.conf.json > tauri > bundle` object, but this library doesn't rely on it and can be used by non-Tauri apps.
+Please note that this app is still experimental, do not guarantee that it will work.

 ### General settings